Bob Mockler

 Robert Mockler (18 April 1886 – 9 May 1966) was an Irish hurler who played as a midfielder for the Tipperary and Dublin senior teams from 1909 until 1924.

 Mockler made his first appearance for the Tipperary team during the 1908 championship and was a regular member of the starting seventeen for the next few seasons.
 He subsequently enjoyed a decade long career with Dublin before retiring from the game after the 1924 championship.
 During that time he won three All-Ireland medals, five Leinster medals and one Munster medal.
 Mockler captained Dublin to the All-Ireland title in 1920.

 Mockler began his club career with Horse and Jockey before later winning six county championship medals with Faughs in Dublin.

 Playing career

 Club

-Mockler began his club hurling career with Horse and Jockey but enjoyed little success in his own native county.
+Mockler began his club hurling career with Horse and Jockey.
 By 1915 Mockler had joined the Faughs team in Dublin.
 He had a successful beginning with the team winning back-to-back championship medals in 1914 and 1915.

 Three-in-a-row proved beyond Faughs, however, the team reached the championship decider once again in 1920.
 Mockler collected a third championship medal that year as Faughs emerged as county champions once again.
 It was the first of four-in-row with Mockler, the veteran of the team, playing a key role in all of those victories.